AI Writing Detection Capabilities

-We made the decision to provide free access to our detection capabilities during this preview phase to support educators during this unprecedented time of rapid change.
+We made the decision to provide free access to our AI detection capabilities during the preview phase to support educators during an unprecedented time of rapid change.
 We received a significant amount of positive feedback from customers, and we acted on that feedback.

 The decision to move to a paid licensing structure beginning January 2024 was made to ensure that we can continue to provide high-quality AI writing detection features to our customers.
 This enables us to invest in further research and development and improve our infrastructure to meet the evolving needs of our customers.